syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Populating-Items.md

 # Populating Items

-SfAutoComplete control, supports binding to different data sources such as IList Data Source, Observable Collection Data Source.
+The SfAutoComplete control supports binding to different data sources such as IList Data Source and Observable Collection Data Source.

-## Through AutoComplete Source Item
+## Through AutoCompleteSource Item

-* The `AutoCompleteSource` property in the SfAutoComplete control is used to set the list of strings to the suggestions dropdown.
+* The `AutoCompleteSource` property in the SfAutoComplete control is used to set the list of strings for the suggestions dropdown.

-* To create a Text Box that automatically completes input strings by comparing the prefix being entered to the prefixes of all strings in a maintained source.
-This is useful for Text Box controls in which URLs, addresses, file names, or commands will be frequently entered.
+* This creates a text box that automatically completes input strings by comparing the prefix being entered to the prefixes of all strings in a maintained source.
+This is useful for text box controls where URLs, addresses, file names, or commands will be frequently entered.

 {% tabs %}